 During the privatization process, the ex-president’s family bought a considerable amount of shares in one of El Salvador’s largest banks, Banco Cuscatlán.
 This bank was eventually privatized, which made Cristiani’s family a lot of money.

-In 2020, the right-wing political party is still being affected by what their ex-presidents did.
+In 2023, the right-wing political party is still affected by what their ex-presidents did.

 Republican Nationalist Alliance ARENA.

-ARENA has many followers, especially companies and people considered to be high class or wealthy.
-For many, ARENA will always be a great force of politics in El Salvador; only time will tell if this trend will continue.
+ARENA has many followers, especially companies and people considered high-class or wealthy.
+For many, ARENA will always be a prominent force in politics in El Salvador; only time will tell if this trend will continue.

 After the 2021 elections, the future of the right-wing political party is uncertain.
 ARENA has until the 2024 elections to make changes and see if those changes are enough.